alihassan826/alihassan826/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-<p align="center">I am a Full Stack Developer with extensive hands-on experience in both front-end and back-end development.
+<p align="center">I am a Software Engineer with extensive hands-on experience in both front-end and back-end development.
 I specialize in building dynamic, responsive web and mobile applications using ReactJS, React Native, and Node.js.
 </p>

 ### 🛠 &nbsp;Tech Stack